antonkesy/dotfiles/README.md

 - `make dotfiles` - Links only dotfiles
 - `make base` - Minimal setup (for example for WSL)
 - `make desktop` - Full desktop setup
-- `make submodule-ssh` - Switches https submodules to ssh for development
+- `make sitch-to-ssh` - Switches https git repo to ssh for development

 ## Currently Used With